-Sharp pain in the chest and back of the shoulders that feel better when you sit up and lean forward, and chest pain with breathing are two major clues that you may have pericarditis rather than a heart attack.
-Your doctor will talk to you about your symptoms and medical history, such as whether you have recently been sick and review your history of heart conditions, surgery and other health problems that could put you at a higher risk of pericarditis.
+Sharp pain in your chest and back of the shoulders that feel better when you sit up and lean forward, and chest pain with breathing are two major clues that you may have pericarditis and not a heart attack.
+Your healthcare provider will talk to you about your symptoms and medical history (such as whether you’ve recently been sick) and review your history of heart conditions, surgery and other health problems that could put you at a higher risk of pericarditis.

-Your doctor will listen to your heart.
-The rubbing of your pericardium’s inflamed lining causes a rubbing or creaking sound called the “pericardial rub” and is best heard when you lean forward, hold your breath and breathe out.
-Depending on how bad the inflammation is, your doctor may also hear crackles in your lungs, which are signs of fluid in the space around the lungs or extra fluid in the pericardium.
+Your provider will listen to your heart.
+The rubbing of your pericardium’s inflamed lining causes a rubbing or creaking sound called the “pericardial rub."
+They’ll be able to hear it best when you lean forward, hold your breath and breathe out.
+Depending on how bad the inflammation is, your provider may also hear crackles in your lungs, which are signs of fluid in the space around your lungs or extra fluid in your pericardium.

 - Chest X-ray to see the size of your heart and any fluid in your lungs.

 - Electrocardiogram (ECG or EKG) to look for changes in your heart rhythm.
-In about half of all patients with pericarditis, the heart rhythm goes through a sequence of four distinct patterns.
-Some patients do not have any changes, and if they do, they may be temporary.
+In about half of all people with pericarditis, providers see some characteristic changes to a normal heart rhythm.
+Some people don’t have any changes.
+If they do, they may be temporary.

-- Echocardiogram (echo) to see how well your heart is working and check for fluid or pericardial effusion around the heart.
-An echo will show the classic signs of constrictive pericarditis, including a stiff or thick pericardium that constricts the heart’s normal movement.
+- Echocardiogram (echo) to see how well your heart is working and check for fluid (a pericardial effusion) around your heart.
+An echo will show the classic signs of constrictive pericarditis, including a stiff or thick pericardium that constricts your heart’s normal movement.

-- Cardiac MRI to check for extra fluid in the pericardium, pericardial inflammation or thickening, or compression of your heart.
-Your provider will give you a contrast agent called gadolinium is used during this highly specialized test.
+- Cardiac MRI to check for extra fluid in your pericardium, pericardial inflammation or thickening, or compression of your heart.
+Your provider will give you a contrast agent called gadolinium during this highly specialized test.

-- CT scan to look for calcium in the pericardium, fluid, inflammation, tumors and disease of the areas around the heart.
-Iodine dye is used during the test to get more information about the inflammation.
+- CT scan to look for calcium in the pericardium, fluid, inflammation, tumors and disease of the areas around your heart.
+Your provider uses iodine dye during the test to get more information about the inflammation.
 This is an important test for patients who may need surgery for constrictive pericarditis.

-- Cardiac catheterization to get information about the filling pressures in the heart.
-This is used to confirm a diagnosis of constrictive pericarditis.
+- Cardiac catheterization to get information about the filling pressures in your heart.
+This test can confirm a diagnosis of constrictive pericarditis.

-- Blood tests can be used to make sure you are not having a heart attack, to see how well your heart is working, test the fluid in the pericardium and help find the cause of pericarditis.
-If you have pericarditis, it is common for your sedimentation rate (ESR) and ultra sensitive C reactive protein levels (markers of inflammation) to be higher than normal.
+- Blood tests can help your provider make sure you’re not having a heart attack, see how well your heart is working, test the fluid in the pericardium and help find the cause of pericarditis.
+If you have pericarditis, it is common for your sedimentation rate (ESR) and ultra-sensitive C reactive protein levels (markers of inflammation) to be higher than normal.
 You may need other tests to check for autoimmune diseases like lupus and rheumatoid arthritis.

 Management and Treatment

-Treatment for acute pericarditis may include medication for pain and inflammation, such as ibuprofen and aspirin.
+Treatment for acute pericarditis may include medication for pain and inflammation, such as ibuprofen or high-dose aspirin.
 Depending on the cause of your pericarditis, you may need an antibiotic or antifungal medication.

-If your symptoms are severe, last longer than 2 weeks, or clear up and then return, your doctor may also prescribe an anti-inflammatory drug called colchicine.
+If you have severe symptoms that last longer than two weeks, or they clear up and then return, your healthcare provider may also prescribe an anti-inflammatory drug called colchicine (Colcrys® or Gloperba®).
 Colchicine can help control the inflammation and prevent pericarditis from returning weeks or even months later.
 Your provider may also prescribe a steroid medicine called prednisone, especially if you have kidney disease that makes it difficult for you to take ibuprofen and colchicine.

-If you need to take large doses of ibuprofen, your doctor may prescribe medications to ease gastrointestinal symptoms.
-If you take large doses of nonsteroidal anti-inflammatory drugs (NSAIDs), you will need frequent follow-up appointments to look for changes in your kidney and liver function.
+If you need to take large doses of ibuprofen, your provider may prescribe medications to ease gastrointestinal (stomach and digestive) symptoms.
+If you take large doses of nonsteroidal anti-inflammatory drugs (NSAIDs), you’ll need frequent follow-up appointments to look for changes in your kidney and liver function.

 If you have chronic or recurrent pericarditis, you may need to take NSAIDs or colchicine for several years, even if you feel well.
-A diuretic (“water pill”) usually helps get rid of the extra fluid caused by constrictive pericarditis.
-If you develop a heart rhythm problem, your doctor will talk to you about treatment.
+A diuretic (“water pill”) usually helps get rid of the extra fluid constrictive pericarditis causes.
+If you develop a heart rhythm problem, your provider will talk to you about treatment.

 If you have constrictive pericarditis, you may need to have some of your pericardium removed.
-The surgery is called a pericardiectomy.
+This surgery is called a pericardiectomy.
 Surgeons perform this on people who develop scar tissue in their pericardium.
 It’s not normally for people who have active inflammation and chest pain from pericarditis.

-Surgery is not usually used as a treatment for people with pericarditis that keeps coming back because inflammation makes healing after surgery difficult, but your provider may talk to you about it if other treatments aren’t successful.
+Surgery isn’t usually used as a treatment for people with pericarditis that keeps coming back because inflammation makes healing after surgery difficult, but your provider may talk to you about it if other treatments aren’t successful.

 Outlook / Prognosis